 Supervision in the Helping Professions

-By Peter Hawkins and Robin Shohet, with contributions by Judy Ryde and Joan Wilmot.
+By Peter Hawkins, Aisling McMahon, Robin Shohet, Judy Ryde and Joan Wilmot.

 Published by Open University Press.

 This book, on which much of the material for our courses is based, explores the purposes, models and different forms of supervision in the helping and people professions.
 It is an Open University best seller and has been translated into Czech, Swedish, Japanese and Greek.

 Robin Shohet brings together supervisors from the fields of consultancy, education, coaching, psychotherapy, youth work and homeopathy, many of whom have been supervising for over 20 years.
 The contributors explain why supervision continues to be just as important as when they first started and how and why they have managed to stay passionate about their chosen career.

 Edited by Robin Shohet and published by Jessica Kingsley